Skip to content

 File Role

-.github/workflows/build-wheels.yml The full pipeline (build + test)
+.github/workflows/bundle-pypi-wheels.yml The full pipeline (build + test + verify + publish)

 ci/setup-gdal-micromamba.sh macOS cross-compile: install micromamba and resolve target-platform env